 provided that such importations are not of a commercial nature.

-This flat-rate 2,5 % customs duty shall apply, provided that the intrinsic value of the goods subject to import duty does not exceed € 700 per consignment or per traveller.
+This flat-rate 2.5 % customs duty shall apply, provided that the intrinsic value of the goods subject to import duty does not exceed € 700 per consignment or per traveller.

-Such flat-rate assessment shall not apply to goods for which the rate of duty in the schedule of customs duties is 'free' and to goods of Chapter 24 which are contained in a consignment or in travellers' personal luggage in amounts exceeding those laid down in Article 27 or
+Such flat-rate assessment shall not apply to goods for which the rate of duty in a standard case, as defined by section 8(8) of the Taxation (Cross-border Trade) Act is 0 and to goods of Chapter 24 which are contained in a consignment or in travellers' personal luggage:

-pursuant to Article 41 of Council Regulation (EC) No 1186/2009 of 16 November 2009 setting up a Community system of reliefs from customs duty (1).
+in amounts exceeding those laid down in [Regulation X of the regulations dealing with the common system of reliefs] or

+pursuant to [Regulation Y of the regulations dealing with the common system of reliefs].

 Importations shall be treated as not being of a commercial nature if: